techidaily/site-games-able/source/_posts/comprehensively-overcoming-disconnected-joy-cons-in-switch.md

  Luckily, because some Joy-Con issues are relatively common, Nintendo often repairs your Joy-Con for little to no cost.
 Even so, your Joy-Con also comes with a 12-month warranty.
 So, even if you would have to pay, if you haven't had your Joy-Con for longer than 12 months, you can get a repair for free.

- Therefore, the best steps moving forward when attempting to fix the connectivity issues with your Joy-Con would be to book a repair for your Nintendo Switch console or Joy-Con via[the official Nintendo support page](https://repair.nintendo.com/cc/soConsumer.html) .
+ Therefore, the best steps moving forward when attempting to fix the connectivity issues with your Joy-Con would be to book a repair for your Nintendo Switch console or Joy-Con via [the official Nintendo support page](https://repair.nintendo.com/cc/soConsumer.html) .

 ## Guarantee the Functionality of Your Nintendo Switch Console and Joy-Con